Apple has changed its MacBook connection standard from Thunderbolt 3 to “Thunderbolt / USB 4”.

 Calm down, Mac fans.
 From an Apple user’s point of view, there isn’t a great deal in Thunderbolt 4 that’s new or different from Thunderbolt 3, with which it is backwards compatible.

-M1 MacBook tech specs, Apple doesn’t even call it Thunderbolt 4, listing it as “Thunderbolt / USB 4” including Thunderbolt 3.
-For the later M1 pro and M1 Max MacBook Pro models, Apple lists the ports as full Thunderbolt 4 – this is likely because the Pro/Max versions of the M1 can support multiple external screens, unlike the limited plain M1 MacBooks.
+Indeed, in its M1 and M2 MacBooks tech specs, Apple doesn’t even call it Thunderbolt 4, listing it as “Thunderbolt / USB 4” including Thunderbolt 3.
+For the superior M1 Pro and M1 Max MacBook Pro models, Apple lists the ports as full Thunderbolt 4—this is likely because the Pro/Max versions of the M1 can support multiple external screens, unlike the limited plain M1 or M2 MacBooks.

 What is the difference between Thunderbolt 3 and Thunderbolt 4?